-Cuba had achieved such a high position in social
+Cuba had achieved such a high position

-positive benefits during his working days and a tranquil old age similar to that of government
+him positive benefits during his working days and a tranquil old age similar to that of government

-The 1940 Constitution of Cuba could not be
+The 1940 Constitution of Cuba could not

-classed as socialistic but did include a great many basic laws favoring the happy state towards which mankind
+be classed as socialistic but did include a great many basic laws favoring the happy state towards which mankind

 aims in a civilized society.
 The land-worker, laborer, office employee, professional, artist and all who by